microsoft/code-with-engineering-playbook/docs/CI-CD/recipes/reusing-devcontainers-within-a-pipeline.md

-# Reusing dev containers within a pipeline
+# Reusing Dev Containers Within a Pipeline

 Given a repository with a local development container a.k.a. dev container that contains all the tooling required for development, would it make sense to reuse that container for running the tooling in the Continuous Integration pipelines?

-## Options for building devcontainers within pipeline
+## Options for Building Dev Containers Within a Pipeline

 There are three ways to build devcontainers within pipeline: